These are the questions we get asked most often about our floors and their features.

 This method of gradually changing room temperatures should be continued, with the underfloor heating left running from the thermostat at all times and only raised or lowered by 1°C per day to accommodate the changing seasons.

-These guidelines are here to help make sure you protect your natural wood floor but they don’t replace the recommended fitting procedures for your underfloor heating system, which vary by manufacturer.
+These guidelines are here to help make sure our natural wood floors are protected but they don’t replace the recommended fitting procedures for the underfloor heating system, which vary by manufacturer.

-Once your Woodpecker floor has been installed you’ll be able to feel its delightful texture underfoot and enjoy the warm sense of nature a wood finish brings to your home.
+Once a Woodpecker floor has been installed you’ll be able to feel its delightful texture underfoot and enjoy the warm sense of nature a wood finish brings to the space.
 However, like all natural substances, wood is susceptible to wear and tear.
-To ensure it always looks its best and lasts longer, here are some steps you can take to protect it…
+To ensure it always looks its best and lasts longer, here are some guidelines…

 1 – Floor mats

-The natural place to start is at the door, and a good quality floor mat will catch dirt and grit, preventing damage further into to your home.
+The natural place to start is at the door, and a good quality floor mat will catch dirt and grit, preventing damage further into the space.
 Grit underfoot is like sandpaper, scratching the floor’s finish, so consider fitting Woodpecker Coir Matting which provides a barrier to wet and dirty feet.

 2 – Rugs or carpet runners